carbonblack/traefik/docs/configuration/backends/kubernetes.md

 # Kubernetes Ingress Provider

-Træfik can be configured to use Kubernetes Ingress as a provider.
+Traefik can be configured to use Kubernetes Ingress as a provider.

 See also [Kubernetes user guide](/user-guide/kubernetes).